ChrisPortman/vcrepo/README.md

 ### All the GIT Stuff
 Once you've got to the point you've synced a repo and machines can use it, you can start managing your repository a bit more.

 When the service starts up, it will check that 'repo_base_location' is a directory and create it if it can and needs to.
 It will then, create the directory structure for each repo.
-For yum repos, that looks like'repo_base_location/os/vers/arch/your_repo/repo'.
+For yum repos, that looks like '/repo_base_location/type/your_repo/repo'.
 Inside 'your_repo' it will initialise a GIT repository if its not already one.

-What happens when a sync runs, is it mirrors all the packages into 'repo_base_location'/os/vers/arch/reponame/repo/'.
+What happens when a sync runs, is it mirrors all the packages into '/repo_base_location/type/reponame/repo/'.
 In the case of local repos, you have already done that so it doesnt have to mirror anything.
 It then looks for any package files in repos/ that are not links, moves them to 'your_repo/.git/packages/' and then symlinks them back to 'your_repo/repo/'.
 It then generates the repo metadata and adds and commits it to git with a commit comment being the date and time.
 The commit contains all the *links* but not the packages (I tried commiting the packages.
 Worked fine with ~10, not so much with 1000).
 Over time the .git/.packages directory will accumulate all the packages that the repo has seen, however, a given commit will only have links to a subset.

 By default when you browse to /repos on your server, it will assume that you want to look at the HEAD of the master branch.
 You can override this by browsing to /branch|tag|commit_id/repos/ and then into the desired repository.
 You can also configure yum to use a url that include the branch, tag, or commit_id.